fabandmina/fabandmina.github.io/content/blogs/trip/taiwan.en.md

 introduction: "A great place between Mainland China and Japan for a relaxing cycle tour."
 date: 2020-02-05T19:37:02+02:00
 thumbnail: "https://live.staticflickr.com/65535/52470410167_93711aab60_c.jpg"
-blogs: trip
+tags: trip
 map: "//umap.openstreetmap.fr/en/map/around_the_world_814763?scaleControl=false&miniMap=false&scrollWheelZoom=false&zoomControl=true&allowEdit=false&moreControl=true&searchControl=null&tilelayersControl=null&embedControl=null&datalayersControl=true&onLoadPanel=undefined&captionBar=false#6/23.906/119.795"
 flickr_album: "https://www.flickr.com/photos/196589873@N03/albums/72177720302559908"
 ---
 {{< collapsible "travel_story" 2 >}}
 We decided to visit Taiwan because we had made many taiwanese friends in New Zealand.
 They had invited us to explore their place.

 When we arrived there, we borrowed two bicycles from our Taiwanese friends and we toured the whole country.
-We had a great adventure thanks to them.
+We had a good adventure thanks to them.

 We discovered a great culture, a generous people, a fabulous cuisine and astonishing landscapes.